thalentemadlala/alx-system_engineering-devops/0x01-shell_permissions/README.md

-effective user of current directory
+prints all the groups of current user